Riverside was the second neighborhood in Jacksonville, FL

 Some interesting facts about the neighborhood include the fact that the names of the streets, Post, College and some others around them were renamed for the men who worked on the Jacksonville Jetties.
 Men such as Major General Quincy Adams Gilmore, (Adams and Gilmore streets) and Captain William T. Rossell (Rosselle street).
 Many of the houses in and around Riverside were constructed as single family residences.
 Men worked in various industries located in downtown Jacksonville.

 Due to WWII many of these men left and went to fight in the war.
 This left widows who needed income and many of the single family residences became duplexes or triplexes or more.
 This allowed the families to survive and run a household.
-Boarding houses were created with a few of these types of homes still in existence.
+Boarding houses were created with many still in existence.
 They are located throughout the historic neighborhoods of Riverside, Avondale and Springfield.

 You cannot tear down a house in this neighborhood without a Certificate of Appropriateness (COA) that deems the house condemned.
 This has to go through the City’s Historic Preservation.
 Any changes made to the outside of house that can be seen at the street level require the COA.
 This is one of the reasons the homes in this area maintain their value.
 Many love living in homes that have only seen upgrades in power, plumbing and other niceties over time.

 There is controversy as to how the neighborhood is bounded.
 I believe it runs from Forrest Street (North Riverside) to McDuff Avenue, to the water to around to I-95 and up to Forest Street to the west.
-Some include North Riverside because many still call it that, but most just use the boundary of I-10 south to the river, McDuff Avenue to the west and I-95 to the east.
+Some people include North Riverside, the physical area just north of our beloved Historical District.
+Most people use the boundary of I-10 south to the river, McDuff Avenue to the west and I-95 to the east.

 Some landmarks inside of this great community include, Willowbranch Park, Willowbranch Library, West Riverside Elementary School, the former John Gorrie Junior High School (now condos), the Park and King restaurant district, many fine churches including Riverside Baptist Church, St. Paul’s Catholic Church, Episcopal Church of the Good Shepherd and Riverside Presbyterian Church.
 The area of Five Points as designated by the fact that Park, Margaret and Lomax all intersect at this location.
 Five points, with the Sunray Movie Theatre, a local Publix and countless dining and entertainment locations is busy.
 A great event held every Saturday from 10 AM to 2 PM is the Arts Market, located under the Fuller Warren Bridge.